If you want to know what exactly Apple's iCloud Drive is and does, you've come to the right place.

 You can make your own folders.
 Or rename folders you already have, and you can save and move iCloud Drive files in between folders.
 Want to share with a friend or colleague?
 You can share any folder or file stored in iCloud Drive directly from the Files app, too.
 For more info on how to use the File app, whether it's to find, organize, and share files, check out Apple's support hub here.

 To access iCloud Drive from your PC with Windows 10 or later, you need the iCloud for Windows app.
 It creates an iCloud Drive folder in File Explorer.
 Any documents that you've stored in iCloud will automatically download to the iCloud Drive folder in File Explorer.

 Files that you create on your PC and save to this folder automatically appear on your other devices.
 All your photos and bookmarks on your PC will also be automatically updated across your Apple devices.
 You can learn more about iCloud for Windows from Apple here.

 How to access iCloud Drive on the Web

 To access iCloud Drive from the web, go to iCloud.com, then sign in, and select iCloud Drive.
 You will then be able to see all your folders, and you'll be able to create new folders, upload files, download files, delete files, share files.
-It's really just the web version of iCloud Drive on the Mac.
+It's really just the web version of iCloud Drive.